-This is the warning to everyone who is new to administering ConfigMgr.
+This is the warning to everyone new to administering ConfigMgr.
 I've seen and heard many horror stories of accidental deployments destroying Enterprise environments.
-From deploying Windows Client to all Servers to deploying a new version Office breaking all the Enterprise add-ins.
+From deploying Windows Client to all Servers to deploying a new version of Office breaking all the Enterprise add-ins.

-Never deploy anything to any collection without double, triple checking that the collection is correct.
+Never deploy anything to any collection without double, and triple-checking that the collection is correct.
 Right click on the target Collection and 'Update Membership', wait a few seconds and then 'Refresh' the Collection.

 Don't ever update a Collection query whilst a Deployment is active against the Collection.